Table of Contents

 Kumari Asava No. 3 is also known as Kumaryasava no 3.
 It is a polyherbal classical Ayurvedic formulation referenced from Yog Ratnakar.
 There are four types of Kumari asava or Kumaryasava viz.
 No 1, No 2, No 3 and No 4.
 Each has different ingredients.
 But main ingredient in all type is Kumari Swaras or Aloe vera juice.
 Aloe vera juice is known as kumari.
 Aloe/Gheekumari/Gvarpatha is bitter, astringent, pungent, sweet and cold in potency and works on all body tissues.
 It has beneficial effects on circulatory, female reproductive, digestive, nervous and excretory system.

-Kumaryasava no 3 or Kumari asava No 3 is useful in treatment of five types of cough, respiratory ailments, 8 types of abdominal diseases, 6 types of piles, neurological diseases, epilepsy, digestive weakness, 8 types of Gulma, absence of menstruation in women, and many more diseases.
+Kumaryasava no 3 or Kumari asava No 3 is useful in the treatment of five types of cough, respiratory ailments, 8 types of abdominal diseases, 6 types of piles, neurological diseases, epilepsy, digestive weakness, 8 types of Gulma, absence of menstruation in women, and many more diseases.

 This medicine is also given to children for improving digestion and assimilation.
 It also improves immunity to fight recurrent infections.
 For infants dose is one drop one to two times a day.